lmondada/dphil-thesis/content/04_matching/05_prefixincl.md

 and the original graph, provided that we keep track of the $split$ and $contract$ weight maps.
 In a dual contracted spanning tree, evyer node in the tree represents an anchor operation of the spanning tree reduction.
-Per Proposition 4.5, a dual contracted spanning tree is a ternary tree and has exactly $width(G) - 1$ nodes.
+Per {{% refproposition "prop-contractedspanningtree" %}}, a dual contracted spanning tree is a ternary tree and has exactly $width(G) - 1$ nodes.

 #### Reduction of tree inclusion to string prefix matching